Best tips for building massively scalable web API platformsSudhanwa Rajurkar

-For Example-Hotel Management System – 10s of thousands of requests/day
+For Example-Hotel Management System – 10s of thousands of requests per day

-- Ticket Reservation Systems – 100s of thousands requests/day
+- Ticket Reservation Systems – 100s of thousands of requests per day

-- Security Platforms – 10s of millions of requests/day
+- Security Platforms – 10s of millions of requests per day

 You can choose the right solution if you know the performance targets.
 If performance is your objective, always Design, Build and Verify a system towards a performance target.